HustleAirdrops/Nexus-Node-One-Command/Readme.md

 ### (VPS Users Only) Detach from Screen

-After installation, you can safely detach from the screen session (your node will keep running):
+After Running, you can safely detach from the screen session (your node will keep running):

 ```bash
 Ctrl + A, then D